Whether you’ve just bought a new Nespresso machine or had yours your a while I bet you know the frustration of running out of Nespresso pods!

 We've all heard the stories of Nespresso's contribution to the landfill problem, where a whole lot of aluminum pods are not being recycled, rather deposed of.

-Although Nespresso has take a step forward with it's own recycling program, you can can take help reduce this waste further reusing your coffee pods.
+Although Nespresso has take a step forward with it's own recycling program, you can also help reduce this waste further replacing your disposable pods with reusable pods.

-There are several options available.
+There are several options available that you can choose from.
 Some refillable Nespresso pods have a lid mechanism, while others use resealable seals.

 Two of the more popular variations are: